K. M. Peterson

 Director of Information Technology, Basis Technology Corp., Cambridge, Mass.
 2006-2007

-- Negotiated several significant networking contracts, upgrading bandwidth, improving security and manageability of company networks.
-Managed software planning, licensing, migration.
+- Led initiatives in virtualization, upgrading corporate network, Exchange Server migration, network monitoring, reducing business risk and increasing efficiencies.
+Negotiated several significant networking contracts, upgrading bandwidth, improving security and manageability of company networks.

 IT Manager, John Snow, Inc., and World Education, Boston, Mass.
 2004-2005

-- Planned and executed accounting system upgrade from Windows 2000 Server/Oracle 8 to Linux/Oracle 9i, including database creations/moves, and production-ready installation and tailoring of Linux/Oracle server.
+Managed company headquarters information technology team for $150M global public health consulting firm and literacy organization.
+Consulted with African field offices on Windows/network security issues (firewall, virus, spam) and negotiated Internet connectivity with local vendors during trip.
+Planned and executed accounting system upgrade from Windows 2000 Server/Oracle 8 to Linux/Oracle 9i, including database creations/moves, and production-ready installation and tailoring of Linux/Oracle server.

 Manager, Computer Systems Operations, Whitehead Institute/MIT Center for Genome Research (now The Broad Institute of Harvard and MIT), Cambridge, Mass.
 1998-2003